codepath/android_guides/Using-Context.md

 The associated `RecyclerView` always passes itself as the parent view into the `RecyclerView.Adapter.onCreateViewHolder()` call.

-This context can then be set as a field in each `ViewHolder` instance if any views need to be created dynamically in other methods.

-The context cannot be cached since multiple `RecyclerViews` can listen to a single `ReyclerView.Adapter`.
+If a context is needed outside of the `onCreateViewHolder()` method, as long as there's a `ViewHolder` instance available, it can be retrieved via: `viewHolder.itemView.getContext()`.  `itemView` is guaranteed to be non-null and is a `final` field.

 #### Array Adapter